 1. Why did Wes Craven come back?

-As would be their custom with every Nightmare on Elm Street film from Part 3 on, New Line asked Craven if he was interested in coming back.
-He wasn’t available to direct because he was in the middle of pre-production on Deadly Friend, but he did take New Line up on their offer to write, officially co-writing Elm Street 3‘s script with his writing partner Bruce Wagner.
-Craven’s reason for returning was primarily financial, “It was important for me in a business sense that I was able to negotiate a percentage point in the sequels I didn’t have from the original film.”
+As would be their custom with every Elm Street sequel after Freddy’s Revenge, before starting Part 3 New Line asked Craven if he was interested in coming back.
+Unfortunately, they caught him right as he was in the middle of pre-production on Deadly Friend.
+Directing Part 3, then, was out of the question, but he did take them up on their offer to write the script, which he ultimately co-authored with Bruce Wagner.
+It’d be nice to report Craven’s reason for returning was to right the ship and right the wrong that had been Part 2, but it was much simpler and far less noble than that.
+He needed the money, late admitting, “It was important for me in a business sense that I was able to negotiate a percentage point in the sequels I didn’t have from the original film.”

 2. Wes Craven’s original pitch was mostly what he ended up doing years later in New Nightmare

 However, if that was too much for audiences in 1994 what about 1987?
 Craven originally pitched the basic concept of Freddy invading the real world and haunting the actors and crew responsible for the Nightmare on Elm Street films for Elm Street 3.
-New Line wasn’t ready for that level of crazy yet.
+New Line wasn’t ready for that level of crazy yet, and based on the dismal box office for New Nightmare seven years later fans in ’87 definitely wouldn’t have been ready either.

 3. Approximately 70% of Wes Craven’s original Dream Warriors screenplay was re-written because it was way too dark